After the AI Engine graph and

 v++ --link command links them with the target

-platform to build the device binary (XCLBIN), used to program the hardware.
+platform to build the platform file (XSA), used to package the design.
 For more

 Linking the Kernels in